Large Dogs are Part of Everyday Life

 - Controlled Exposure Therapy – Gradual, safe interactions to desensitise fears.

-Almost every single one of our clients experiences a significant, positive shift within just a single session, enabling them to confidently tolerate dogs – or even appreciate them – immediately after therapy.
+Almost every single one of our clients experiences a significant, positive shift within just a single session, enabling them to confidently interact with dogs – or even appreciate them – immediately after therapy.

 XL Bullies and other large breeds are not inherently dangerous – they are intelligent, affectionate, and thrive in the right environment.
 By learning about their nature, responding calmly, and utilising proven therapy techniques, overcoming the fear of large dogs is entirely achievable.